Projection Theorems and Estimating Equations for Power-Law Models: Projection theorems for general power-law families

-Basu {\em et. al.} estimating equation (\ref{1eqn:score_equation_B_alpha}) differs from the Jones {\em et. al.} estimating equation (\ref{1eqn:score_equation_I_alpha}) in which the weights are normalized.
-Much research has been done to compare these two estimations (for example, see \cite{JonesHHB01J}).
+Basu et al. estimating equation (\ref{1eqn:score_equation_B_alpha}) differs from the Jones et al. estimating equation (\ref{1eqn:score_equation_I_alpha}) in which the weights are normalized.
+Much research has been done to compare these two methods (for example, see \cite{JonesHHB01J}).
 We saw in Section \ref{1sec:the_general_form_of_the_alpha_families} that a regular $\mathbb{B}^{(\alpha)}$-family can be viewed as a regular $\mathbb{M}^{(\alpha)}$-family under some conditions.
-In the following we show that the two estimations coincide on a regular $\mathbb{B}^{(\alpha)}$-family with $h$ being a non-zero constant (or on a regular $\mathbb{M}^{(\alpha)}$-family with $h$ being a non-zero constant). \begin{theorem} For a regular $\mathbb{B}^{(\alpha)}$-family with $h$ being identically a non-zero constant, the Basu {\em et. al.} and the Jones {\em et. al.} estimating equations are the same. \end{theorem} \begin{corollary} For a regular $\mathbb{M}^{(\alpha)}$-family of the form
+In the following, we show that the two estimations coincide on a regular $\mathbb{B}^{(\alpha)}$-family with $h$ being a non-zero constant (or on a regular $\mathbb{M}^{(\alpha)}$-family with $h$ being a non-zero constant). \begin{theorem} For a regular $\mathbb{B}^{(\alpha)}$-family with $h$ being identically a non-zero constant, Basu et al. estimating equation (\ref{1eqn:estimating_equation_for_general_exponential_family}) and Jones et al. estimating equation (\ref{1eqn:estimating_equation_for_general_M_alpha_family}) are the same. \end{theorem} \begin{proof} Consider the $\mathbb{B}^{(\alpha)}$-family as in (\ref{1eqn:B_alpha_q_1}).
+If it is regular, from Corollary \ref{1cor:similarity_of_estimating_equations}, the Basu {et al.} estimating equation is given by